kakarlus/svelte/README.md

-# react-coding-challenge
+# svelte-coding-challenge

-App is availabe for preview at https://react-coding-challenge-seven.vercel.app/
+App is availabe for preview at https://svelte-coding-challenge.vercel.app/

 This project was made with as little dependencies as possible.
 No prettier, linting, css frameworks